-The sys1 sys2 ... are the names of the system subdirectories.
+The sys fields are the names of the system subdirectories.

 All of the required subdirectories should now exist.

-2.2.7.2 Installing Subdirectories on Old Systems - If subdirectories are to be installed on a system that has been running with a different subdirectory scheme, follow the steps in the previous section.
+2.2.7.2 Installing Subdirectories on Old Systems - If subdirectories are to be installed on a system that has been running with a different subdirectory scheme, follow the steps in Section 2.2.7.1.